 The Project has had a positive effect on the lives of people affected by the disaster, with the most vulnerable households afforded an opportunity to dramatically improve their housing situation.
-The intended positive changes relate to the improvement in the quality of life for 1,905 people, of which 940 were women (49.34 per cent).
-The Project also delivered increased opportunities for income generation across 125 households who received tailor-made farming packages and greenhouses, while three beneficiaries registered small businesses and became self-employed.
+The intended positive changes relate to the improvement in the quality of life for 1,102 people, of which 536 were women (48.64 per cent).
+The Project also delivered increased opportunities for income generation across 85 households who received tailor-made farming packages and greenhouses, while three beneficiaries registered small businesses and became self-employed.

-In addition, some of the beneficiaries further extended their capacity for farming through purchasing additional greenhouses (two of the visited beneficiaries) or installing multiple beehives (one of the visited beneficiaries).
-Beneficiaries who bought additional greenhouses significantly increased their household income, while the beekeeper expects more honey to be produced this year.
 Beneficiaries who received greenhouses and agriculture packages also received professional assistance in farming, gaining valuable knowledge that can be applied in their day-to-day agricultural production.
 Visited beneficiaries noted a significant improvement in the quality of their lives as a result of the assistance received through the Project.